Dear Prospective Residents,

 - Neuro-Trauma Intensive Care: Our trainees rotate and learn in the largest Neuro-Trauma ICU in the area, with 48 beds and dedicated faculty specialized in Neurocritical Care.

-- Epilepsy: Our Level 4 Comprehensive Epilepsy Program is one of the largest of its kind, with a robust surgical program, access to advanced imaging modalities such as MEG and a 12-bed, Epilepsy Monitoring Unit.
-Residents also have ability to participate in a dedicated Epilepsy didactics program to hone their knowledge on EEG to be expert epileptologist before graduation!
+- Epilepsy: Our Level 4 Comprehensive Epilepsy Program is one of the largest of its kind, with a robust surgical program, advanced imaging modalities such as MEG, a 7-bed Epilepsy Monitoring Unit, and a 5-bed Pediatric EMU.
+Residents also have the ability to participate in a dedicated Epilepsy didactics program to hone their knowledge on EEG to be expert epileptologists before graduation!

-- Multiple Sclerosis/Neuroimmunology: In addition to being an MS Comprehensive Center, we also house an MRI Analysis Center that participates in a number of phase 2 and phase 3 clinical trials of promising agents for MS treatment supported by the NIH and various pharmaceutical companies.
+- Multiple Sclerosis/Neuroimmunology: In addition to being an MS Comprehensive Center, we also house an MRI Analysis Center that participates in a number of phase 2 and phase 3 clinical trials.
 Our WASOG Multi-disciplinary Sarcoidosis center is the only one in the TMC and brings together neuroimmunology faculty with multiple other specialties to collaboratively work on all forms of granulomatous disease.

-- Movement Disorders: Our Movement Disorders clinic, UT MOVE, is accredited as a Huntington’s disease Center of Excellence, has been making strides in comprehensive care for patients, and is actively involved in and spearheading several clinical trials in this field.
+- Movement Disorders: Our Movement Disorders clinic, UT MOVE, is accredited as a Huntington’s Disease Center of Excellence, has been making strides in comprehensive care for patients, and is spearheading several clinical trials in this field.
 We are ranked in the top 10% nationally for Deep Brain Stimulation placements.

-- Neuromuscular: UT is a tertiary referral center for NM disease and a Center of Excellence for GBS/CIDP.
-Residents get significant clinical exposure but also didactics on nerve and muscle pathology.
+- Neuromuscular: UT is a tertiary referral center for NM disease with its independent nerve, muscle, and skin pathology lab and a Center of Excellence for GBS/CIDP.
+Residents get significant clinical exposure in addition to unique didactics on nerve and muscle pathology.

-If you are passionate about neurology, hardworking and envision yourself contributing to the field, either locally in Houston, nationally, or globally, consider training with us!
-The strength of our program lies in the deep camaraderie shared by residents and faculty, a strong clinical foundation and an atmosphere which fosters intellectual curiosity and personal development.
+If you are passionate about neurology, hardworking, and envision yourself contributing to the field, either locally in Houston, nationally, or globally, consider training with us!
+The strength of our program lies in the deep camaraderie shared by residents and faculty, a strong clinical foundation, and an atmosphere that fosters intellectual curiosity and personal development.

 There’s no better place to learn neurology!